Sign inTry free

 Memorization is binary.
 Either the answer comes in under 3 seconds or it does not.
 Use that line as a daily diagnostic.
 Slow ones go back into the rotation, fast ones get out of the way.

-Five minutes a day, every day, beats 30 minutes once a week.
+Two to five minutes a day, every day, beats 30 minutes once a week.
+Five minutes is still a strong full-session target, but a daily 2-minute review keeps the memory chain alive when the facts are already mostly known.
 The brain consolidates memory during sleep, so the spacing matters more than the volume of any one session.
-If you can only commit one slot, make it the same time every day, ideally before something the kid likes (snack, screen time, sport).

 A child who gets 9 out of 10 right in five minutes is accurate, not fluent.
 Time them on a mixed set of 40 facts.
 Hitting 60 to 90 seconds with at least 95 percent accuracy is the signal that the tables are truly memorized.